maikvandergaag/msft-extensions/azuredevops/powerbiactions/readme.md

 * Old Url: The URL value that is specified in the existing connection.
 * New Url: The URL value for the new connection.

+### Power BI Parameters

+PowerBI introduced the use of Workspaces (groups) which can be used as Environment or a Department or a combination of both.
+Now PowerBI supports parameters to eliminate traditional hardcoded values in reports.
+For instance, Database Name & Database Servers differs for every environment.
+After publishing the reports from Azure Repos to Workspace, it is difficult to update the parameters manually.
+It is recommended to use a configuration file that is a collection of all parameters used across the reports for a specific Workspace.

+* Step01: Create a JSON configuration similar to 'configParameters.json'
+* Step02: Update the list of parameters and their values corresponding to respective environments
+* Step03: Save and check-in the 'config' file to the Repository
+* Step04: Use a FileCopy task to copy the file from Repository to the Staging Directory
+* Step05: Publish the artifacts to Release Pipeline and map the JSON file in the Release Pipeline

+Note:
+    (1) The paramter name in PowerBI reports should match with the Parameter names specified in the config file.
+    (2) For common variables, the names should be consistant with config file for all reports.

 ## Output

 During the execution of the task different values will be placed inside variables: